ded-ared/shopify/sticky-widget-setup.md

     •	bottom-left;
     •	bottom-right.

-9. Optionally you can change the text in the Search input placeholder (that’s what customers would see in the search box), or leave it empty.
+9. Optionally you can change the text in the **Search input placeholder** (that’s what customers would see in the search box), or leave it empty.
-10. On the top-right of the screen click Apply changes.
+10. On the top-right of the screen click **Apply changes**.

 You can change the settings any time you want.
-Just go to Sticky widget tab, change the settings you need and save them by applying changes.
+Just go to the **Sticky widget** tab, change the settings you need and save them by applying changes.